 To build trust and transparency with our customers and as part of our approach to responsible sourcing across our supply chain, we work with leading sustainability assessment platforms, including the Supplier Ethical Data Exchange (Sedex), EcoVadis and CDP.

-Tetra Pak has been included in the CDP leadership band for six years in a row and scored an outstanding double ‘A’ for climate and forests programmes in 2021, making for three years in a row.
-In addition, Tetra Pak was recognized as a Supplier Engagement Leader for the fourth time in a row in 2020.
+Tetra Pak has been included in the CDP leadership band for seven years in a row and scored an outstanding double ‘A’ for climate and forests programmes in 2022, making for four years in a row.
+In addition, Tetra Pak was recognized as a Supplier Engagement Leader for the fifth time in a row in 2021.
 Through significant demonstrable action on climate and deforestation risks, the company is leading on corporate environmental ambition, action and transparency worldwide.

 Tetra Pak has been awarded a gold rating from the sustainability ratings platform EcoVadis, an organisation that evaluates companies’ corporate social responsibility (CSR) performance.
 Our 2022 score places us in the top 1% of companies assessed by EcoVadis in our category (manufacture of special purposes machinery industry) and among the top 5 % of companies assessed by EcoVadis.